WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/examples.md

 Don't use real phone numbers in examples.

-For phone number examples according to the [North American Numbering Plan](//numbers.md), use a US number in the range (800) 555-0100 through (800) 555-0199.
+For phone number examples according to the [North American Numbering Plan](//phone-numbers.md), use a US number in the range (800) 555-0100 through (800) 555-0199.
 That range is reserved for use in examples and in fiction.

+For international phone number examples, use a US number from the same range and include the country and area codes.
+For additional information regarding phone number formatting, see [Phone numbers]().

 ## Example person names